stasf/stasf.github.io/README.md

 * http-server

 ## Limitations
-- Used default media player for the [Play] button, which makes it appear inconsistent across different browsers
+- Used default media player for the [Play] button, which makes it appear inconsistent across different browsers.
+This limitation can be solved by creating art for my own buttons with the same functionality as the built-in <audio> tag

 ## Usability
 - Preview sounds on the home page by clicking the Play button beside the sample name